Using custom attributes to filter data by user

 In the Select Custom Attributes dialog, you'll see a list of available custom attributes that can be assigned to this user.
 Select the checkbox for the Country custom attribute.

-Returning to the View custom attributes dialog, enter a value for the COUNTRY custom attribute (i.e., Canada) and then click Submit.
+Returning to the View custom attributes dialog, edit the Country attribute and enter a value (e.g. Canada) and then click Submit.

-Log out of Dundas BI and log back in as the admin user in order for the custom attribute assignment to take effect.
+Log off Dundas BI and log back on as the admin user for the custom attribute assignment to take effect.

 6. Filter the data cube